-Installing Google Analytics can seem daunting.
+Understandably, installing Google Analytics can also be daunting.
 Or you’re unsure if now is the right time to do it.
 Let me put it into perspective…

 You wouldn’t track your diet progress without a scale.
 Maybe that old pair of jean will fit eventually.
 However, many dietitians agree that tracking your weight daily helps you stick to your goal.